 Mondo Grass, Dwarf Lilyturf

 Ophiopogon japonicus (Thunb.)
-Ker Gawl. is the correct and accepted scientific name for Mondo Grass.
+Ker Gawl. is the accepted scientific name for Mondo Grass.
 The genus and species were named and described as such by John Bellenden Ker Gawler in Botanical Magazine in 1807.
 It was first named and described as Convallaria japonica Thunb. by Carl Peter Thunberg in Nova Acta Regiae Societatis Upsaliensis in 1780.

 Native to China, India, Japan, Philippines, and Vietnam.